Smoothness and singularities of the perfect form and the second Voronoi compactification of ${\mathcal A}_g$: Introduction

 In this note we are especially interested in the singularities of toroidal compactifications.
 The singularities of the {\em variety} given by a fan arise in two different ways.
 First of all the symplectic group $\operatorname{Sp}(2g,\mathbb Z)$ has torsion (different from $\pm \operatorname {id}$).
 This gives rise to finite quotient singularities in ${\mathcal A}_g$ (unless the torsion element is a reflection, which only happens in genus $g=2$).
 Similarly such quotient singularities can arise in the boundary of a toroidal compactification due to non-neatness of $\operatorname{Sp}(2g,\mathbb Z)$.
 Such quotient singularities are well behaved from an algebraic-geometric point of view and can for many considerations be neglected: if one replaces the group $\operatorname{Sp}(2g,\mathbb Z)$ by a principal congruence subgroup $\Gamma(\ell)=\{g \in \operatorname{Sp}(2g,\mathbb Z) \mid g \equiv {\bf 1} \mod \ell \}$, then for $\ell \geq 3$ this group is neat and in particular torsion free.
 Hence the corresponding level covers ${\mathcal A}_g(\ell)$ respectively $\torl$ will not acquire such singularities.
 A second type of singularities arises from ``bad'' behavior of cones $\sigma$ in the chosen decomposition.
-Recall that a cone $\sigma$ whose general element has rank $g$ is called {\em basic} if the integral generators of its $1$-dimensional faces can be completed to a $\mathbb Z$-basis of $\operatorname{Sym}^2({\mathbb Z}^g)$.
-It is called {\em simplicial} if these generators can be completed to a $\mathbb Q$-basis, in other words if the generators are linearly independent.
+Recall that a cone $\sigma$ whose general element has rank $g$ is called {\em basic} if the reduced integral generators of its $1$-dimensional faces can be completed to a $\mathbb Z$-basis of $\operatorname{Sym}^2({\mathbb Z}^g)$.
+By an {\em integrally reduced generator} we mean that the gcd of its entries equals $1$.
+Whenever we speak about integral generators we will from now on assume them to be integrally reduced.
+A cone is called {\em simplicial} if its rational generators can be completed to a $\mathbb Q$-basis, in other words if the generators are linearly independent.
 If a cone $\sigma$ is basic, then its corresponding stratum lies in the non-singular locus of $\tor(\ell)$ for $\ell \geq 3$, whereas simplicial cones give rise to finite quotient singularities by abelian groups, the group being the quotient of the lattice $\operatorname{Sym}^2({\mathbb Z}^g)$ by the lattice spanned by the integral generators of the cone.
 Non-simplicial cones give rise to more general singularities.
 Taking a level cover will not remove singularities which arise from non-basic cones, these are then singularities of the corresponding {\em stack}.
-We thus obtain two open sub-stacks of $\torb \subset \tors \subset \tor$ given by the partial compactification defined by the basic and simplicial singularities respectively.
+We thus obtain open sub-stacks $\torb \subset \tors \subset \tor$ given by the partial compactification defined by the basic and simplicial singularities respectively.